CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

 By carefully choosing and configuring `ReferentialAction`, you can enforce **data integrity**, optimize **database performance**, and align **business rules** with your entity relationships in EF Core.

 ---
-# 🚀 Many-to-Many Relationships in .NET Development: A Comprehensive Guide
+# 🚀 Many-to-Many Relationships in .NET Development
 Many-to-many relationships are a core concept in relational database design and play a crucial role in modeling complex data associations in .NET applications, especially when using Entity Framework (EF) Core.
 This guide explains what many-to-many relationships are, outlines their key characteristics, and demonstrates how to implement and use them effectively with additional details and extended examples.

 ## 1. What Are Many-to-Many Relationships?